 The northern part of Iceland is known as the whale watching capital of Northern Europe.
 When visiting Akureyri take the chance to go in search of these magnificent mammals.
 Look out for blue, fin, humpback, minke and sei whales, all native to this area.
 Brimming with wildlife, the fjord offers breathtaking mountain scenery, lush green valleys and a unique coastal landscape peppered with small farms and villages.

-12 metres high and 30 metres wide, this ‘Waterfall of the Gods’ is one of the most striking waterfalls in Iceland.
+12 metres high and 30 metres wide, the ‘Waterfall of the Gods’ is one of the most striking waterfalls in Iceland.
 It feeds into the river Skjalfandafljot, which is 180km long – the fourth largest in Iceland – and runs across a 7,000-year-old lava field.

-From the Askja strato volcano and Dyngjujökull Glacier to the Kverkfjöll mountain range and Ásbyrgi canyon, one of Iceland's youngest lava fields at the Krafla volcano area.
-Akureyri is bursting with a number of geological wonders.
+From the Askja strato volcano and Dyngjujökull Glacier to the Kverkfjöll mountain range and Ásbyrgi canyon, one of Iceland's youngest lava fields at the Krafla volcano area, Akureyri is bursting with a number of geological wonders.